 We also talk a lot about skills that can be learned to help with coping.
 There are four sets of skills which are focused on in DBT – mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.

 The good news is that nothing lasts forever, and we capitalize on this in DBT to feel more able to cope.
 Lastly, we focus on non-judgmentally noticing our thoughts, feelings and behaviors.
 It feels very different to just notice without judgment than it does to be aware that something is happening and have shame, guilt, disgust, fear, or resentment towards what we are aware of.
-With practice, clients report feeling surprised at how they are able to stay more present and be more gentle with themselves.
+With practice, clients report feeling surprised at how they are able to stay more present and be kinder with themselves.

 Interpersonal effectiveness speaks to the fact that often, when we struggle with emotions, we also struggle in relationships.
 In DBT, we learn skills for identifying our intention in interactions with others and then acting accordingly.
 This often involves discussing ways to be more assertive, set boundaries and limits with others, ask for what we need, say no when we want or need to do so, or maintain our sense of self-respect when someone is being disrespectful or abusive to us.